Windsor (Google Maps location)

 June 4, 2011

-For those of you who don’t know, I am (at least I was from late 2009 until mid-2018) a professional researcher for a firm in Windsor.
+For those of you who don’t know, and why would you, I am a professional researcher.
 I create wonderfully exciting reports for various life and health insurance companies on topics such as “Broker and Producer Expectations Under PPACA” and report on things like Consumer Attitudes towards Accident and Critical Illness Insurance.

 I bring this up for two reasons: One, Rainbow Dam is not far from my office at all.
 As such, I’ve driven there on a few occasions to sort of absorb the proceedings over there.
 And two, as a researcher by trade and for fun, I can’t help but make this page over-long and overly-critical.

 Critical of the entire late 20th century fish-ladder nonsense.
 Yes, nonsense.
 As it turns out, from much of what I’ve gathered, these things are fairly useless for what they are intended.
 And as sad as that makes me, it’s not half as sad as the continued spectacle of pretending these things are working makes me.

 For now, for the 99% of you that just want to know if this is something you’d like to check out, I’ll spend the first half of this page on answering that question.
 Then I’ll get annoying.

 The main attraction here is the Rainbow Dam fishway, the outdoor portions of which are pretty much open all the time.
 There is an indoor viewing area as well, but I¹m not sure how often that’s open.
 Damian and I visited during the annual open house event in June.

 As far as I could tell, the advantages to going during the open house are: